 7 Ways You’re Shortening the Life of Your Refrigerator

-Believe it or not, it is very easy to break your refrigerator.
-These common habits could be taking years off your very expensive appliance.
+These common habits could be taking years off of your hard-working kitchen appliance.

 You’re not cleaning the internal mechanics

-“If the defrost drain is clogged with debris, or frozen, the water dripping off the coils will overflow the drain trough and drip into the bottom of your refrigerator,” experts at the Repair Clinic told Reader’s Digest.
+“If the defrost drain is clogged with debris or frozen, the water dripping off the coils will overflow the drain trough and drip into the bottom of your refrigerator,” fridge maintenance experts at the Repair Clinic told Reader’s Digest.
 Not only can this overwork your fridge, leading to a shorter lifespan, but it can also potentially cause your fridge/freezer to leak water all over your kitchen floor.
-Leaking water is definitely a sign you should get any appliance looked at—it’s also a symptom of some of the ways you’re shortening the life of your washer and dryer.

 You’re not cleaning the fridge itself

-Additionally, debris, foodstuff, sticky spills, and more common food mishaps that stay on the gasket of the refrigerator’s door too long can tear or break the seal of your refrigerator door which can cause a leak that cold air will escape from.
+Additionally, debris, foodstuff, sticky spills, and more common food mishaps that stay on the gasket of the refrigerator’s door too long can tear or break the seal of your refrigerator door, causing a leak that cold air will escape from.
 In order to keep your fridge in tip-top shape and working for a long time, be sure to wipe down the door edges often.

 You’re not cleaning the coils